pinellolab/haystack_bio/README.md

 	haystack_tf_activity_plane HAYSTACK_MOTIFS_on_K562/ sample_names_tf_activity.txt K562

+### Option 2: The entire pipeline

-4) **haystack_pipeline**: executes the whole pipeline automatically, i.e. 1) and 2) and optionally 3) (if gene expression files are provided) finding hotspots, specific regions, motifs and quantifiying their activity on nearby genes.
+The command *haystack_pipeline*  executes the whole pipeline automatically, i.e. 1) and 2) and optionally 3) (if gene expression files are provided) finding hotspots, specific regions, motifs and quantifiying their activity on nearby genes.

 The input is a tab delimited text file with two or three columns containing 1. the sample name 2. the path of the corresponding bam file 3. the path of the gene expression file with the same format described in 3); Note that this last column is optional.